wezoalves/wp-api-custom/README.md

 ### 1. Managing Available Sites

 - In the WordPress admin menu, go to **Manage Sites**.
 - Add, edit, or remove the available sites.
-These sites are used to select which sites the "Recipies" CPT entries will be available on.
+These sites are used to select which sites the "Recipes" CPT entries will be available on.

-### 2. Configuring the "Recipies" CPT
+### 2. Configuring the "Recipes" CPT

-- When creating or editing a "Recipies" post, you will see a meta box where you can select the sites where the entry will be available.
+- When creating or editing a "Recipes" post, you will see a meta box where you can select the sites where the entry will be available.
 - The sites available in the meta box are those configured in the "Manage Sites" screen.

 ### 3. Consuming the REST API